tomcatmanager/tomcatmanager/CONTRIBUTING.rst

 Create Python Environments
 --------------------------

-tomcatamanger uses `tox <https://tox.readthedocs.io/en/latest/>`_ to run the test suite against multiple python versions.
-If you don't have to debug anything on a specific python version, you can just use tox.
-If you do need to debug on specific versions of python, it's easiest to create a new python environment with the specific version(s) you want.
+tomcatmanager uses `tox <https://tox.readthedocs.io/en/latest/>`_ to run the test suite against multiple python versions. tox expects that when it runs ``python3.7`` it will actually get a python from the 3.7.x series.

-I recommend using `pyenv <https://github.com/pyenv/pyenv>`_ with the `pyenv-virtualenv <https://github.com/pyenv/pyenv-virtualenv>`_ plugin to manage these various versions.
+I recommend using `pyenv <https://github.com/pyenv/pyenv>`_ with the `pyenv-virtualenv <https://github.com/pyenv/pyenv-virtualenv>`_ plugin to manage these various python versions.
 If you are a Windows user, ``pyenv`` won't work for you, you'll probably have to use `conda <https://conda.io/>`_.

 This distribution includes a shell script ``build-pyenvs.sh`` which automates the creation of these environments.